xi/muu/README.md

 main objective is to learn something from it.

-Then again, this whole thing is so little that it is more of a concept or methodology that a software.
+Then again, this whole thing is so little that it is more of a concept or methodology than a software.
 I guess it is ok to use a framework if it is tiny and does not force you tu do everything in a specific way.

 ## Why the name